solaoi/tuna-mayonnaise/README.md

 ### Run Edit-Tool

-this commnad open browser on `http://localhost:3000`, then you could use edit-tool.
+this commnad opens browser on `http://localhost:3000`,

+then you could use edit-tool.

 ```